Womb Embryo Pose - Garbha Pindasana

 Step 13

-Release your legs from padmasana crossing the legs on the alternate side and repeat the above steps.
+Release your legs from Padmasana, crossing them on the opposite side, and repeat the above steps.

 Step 14